 The biggest advantage of the Discover Seoul Pass mobile version is the instant availability.
 You won’t need to go anywhere to collect the mobile pass and you can download it and use it on the day.
 You can check the remaining time of the pass and get details of the available discounts and locations where you can use the Discover Seoul Pass.
 You can also only get the free airport limo bus ride with the mobile pass.

 Disadvantages of the Discover Seoul Pass Mobile Version

-The biggest disadvantage of the Discover Seoul Pass mobile version is the lack of the T-Money function.
+The biggest disadvantage of the Discover Seoul Pass mobile version is the lack of the transportation card function.
 This is because there’s no physical card to swipe when you want to use public transportation.
-You will need to purchase a T-Money Card and carry that instead.
+You will need to purchase a T-Money Card or WOWPASS and carry that instead.

 Whether you use the mobile or card version, you’ll still have access to all of the same discounts and features (except for T-Money) and these Discover Seoul Pass itineraries can be enjoyed with either version.
 If you get the card version, you can still download and use the app.

 Which Is Better: Discover Seoul Pass Or The Korea Tour Card?